StarRocks/starrocks/docs/en/_assets/commonMarkdown/sharedDataUse.md

 > In version 3.0 this property was named `storage_cache_ttl`.
 >
 > This property is available only when `datacache.enable` is set to `true`.

-#### enable_async_write_back

-Whether to allow data to be written into object storage asynchronously.
-Default: `false`.
-- `true` When this property is set to `true`, the load task returns success as soon as the data is written into the local disk cache, and the data is written into the object storage asynchronously.
-This allows better loading performance, but it also risks data reliability under potential system failures.
-- `false` (Default) When this property is set to `false`, the load task returns success only after the data is written into both object storage and the local disk cache.
-This guarantees higher availability but leads to lower loading performance.

 ### View table information